3 min read

 • Vacancy Costs: Every day a property sits vacant is a day of lost income.
 These periods also often incur additional marketing and refurbishment expenses to attract new tenants.

-• Administrative Costs: From accounting to managing lease renewals, a landlord's administrative duties can be time-intensive and costly.
+• Administrative Costs: From accounting and technology to managing lease renewals, a landlord's administrative duties can be time-intensive and costly.

 How to Invest in Apartment Buildings Without Being a Landlord